Elbit System unveils Skylens display for commercial pilots

-NETANYA Israel Israeli defence electronics firm Elbit Systems is banking on its new Skylens wearable head-up display for commercial pilots to boost sales.
+NETANYA, Israel July 8 Israeli defence electronics firm Elbit Systems is banking on its new Skylens wearable head-up display for commercial pilots to boost sales.

 The device, worn like ski goggles, displays high-resolution symbols and video on a transparent visor, allowing pilots to take off and land in low visibility conditions such as fog with less dependence on airport instruments.